Why might you go cook an egg or mind your own onions? Amaze your friends with these wonderful French phrases.

-The French food obsession goes beyond aged cheeses, hearty recipes and bodied wines – it infuses every part of French culture right down to the language.
-If you want to fit in like a French local, there’s no better way than turning to the nation’s top obsessions: language and food.
+The French food obsession goes beyond aged cheeses, hearty recipes, and bodied wines – it infuses every part of French culture right down to the phrases.
+Learning French is a wonderful way to settle in, but if you want to fit in like a French local, there’s no better way than turning to the nation’s top obsessions: language and food.

-Lingoda is an innovative online language school that brings native speaking teachers into your living room.
-Their learning platform will ensure you’re speaking like the French before you know it.
-Whether you're learning for business or pleasure, simply choose the right time and ability level for you and join one of Lingoda’s classes from the comfort of your home.
+LanguaTalk is an innovative online language-learning platform that brings teachers virtually into your living room.
+Their platform will get you speaking like a local before you know it.
+Whether you're learning French for business or pleasure, simply choose the best time and ability level for you and join one of LanguaTalk's one-to-one classes from the comfort of your home.

 1. Les carottes sont cuites